-Where did the scene ideas come from?
-Let me share:
+Where did the ideas for these scenes come from?

 - Planning – some scenes I’ve just had to plan from beginning to end following classic scene structure.
 What are the characters’ goals?
 What is the action?
 What is the major conflict?
 Who’s going to talk to whom?
 And finally, what is the disaster that will finish the scene and raise the stakes for everyone?